Dafrok/v-hotkey/README.md

 - keydown (as default)
 - keyup

+If you only want one handler you should use `keydown`.

 ## Key Combination

 Use one or more of following keys to fire your hotkeys.